robin-rpr/calos/doc/faq.rst

 7. Open parenthesis.

-8. Name of the source file where the error occurred; here :code:`ch-run.c`.
+8. Name of the source file where the error occurred; here :code:`clearly run.c`.
-   This and the following item tell developers exactly where :code:`ch-run` became confused, which greatly improves our ability to provide help and/or debug.
+   This and the following item tell developers exactly where :code:`clearly run` became confused, which greatly improves our ability to provide help and/or debug.